derhasi/freistilbox-docs/content/start/shell.md

 # Shell access

-## SSH

 Each freistilbox cluster has its own shell server, independent of the web application boxes on which your application runs.
 The shell server's hostname is `cNNs.freistilbox.net` where "NN" is the numeric ID of your freistilbox cluster, for example `c42s.freistilbox.net`.

 Every application instance on your cluster has its own user account, for example `s123`.

+## SSH

-With your instance ID, you can log in like this:
+With your instance ID, you can log in to your shell server like this:

     ssh s123@c42s.freistilbox.net